 - Meat Pie

 We have to admit that the Meat Pie did not originate from Australia, but Australia has truly made it a part of its culture.
 The Meat Pie can be seen as a staple in almost all sports canteens and service stations.
 The food is a famous street food that is loved by millions of Australians.
-Nothing sounds better than meat and gravy filled pastry on warm Australia day while travelling in a stretch limousine to your favorite destination.
+Nothing sounds better than meat and gravy filled pastry on warm Australia day while traveling in a stretch limousine to your favorite destination.

 It comes as a surprise that splice is being referred to on a list of iconic dishes.
 But hear us out, and our argument might make more sense to why we put splice on the list.
 Since its inception and commercial release, splice has received cult status.
 Something that has become so popular that it was extremely difficult for us to avoid including it.
 It has its peak years during the early 70s to the late 80s but has continued to stay relevant despite the culinary revolutions that the country has experienced over the last two decades.